Avkash/mldl/README.md

  - [Top 10 by stars](https://github.com/search?o=desc&q=Machine+Learning&s=stars&type=Repositories&utf8=%E2%9C%93)
  - [Top 10 listed @ kdnuggets](http://www.kdnuggets.com/2015/12/top-10-machine-learning-github.html)

-### Articles ###
+## Articles ##
   - [All Articles](https://github.com/Avkash/mldl/blob/master/pages/all_articles.md)

-### Active Links ###
   - [All my active links](https://github.com/Avkash/mldl/blob/master/pages/activelinks.md)

 ### Disclaimer ###
-   - This site is a collection of resources from all over the internet.
+This site is a collection of resources from all over the internet.
 Some of the content is mine however most of the content is created by others and by no means I am claiming it to be mine.
 I try my best to add proper links as needed however if I have missed something it is just a mistake.
 Please visit [here](https://github.com/Avkash/mldl/blob/master/pages/individual-res.md) for individual resources collection links.